FBEWalker/Test/MARKDOWNTUTORIAL.md

 ###### Title (`###### Title`)

-While the last two appear as bold text and the same size as regular text, these may have different appearances on different markdown based programs.
+While the last two appear as bold text and the same size as regular text, these may have different appearances on different markdown-based programs.
 As a rule, hash symbols must be used at the start of a line to produce these results.
 Otherwise they come out like this: ## Title

 ___